Director of the Gateway Program

 - Choosing a child-care provider

-Success in vocational education is a primary goal of the Link-to-Success program.
-Link to Success classes are currently offered at the CMC West Garfield Campus and are offered for participants throughout Garfield County.
+Success in career technical education is a primary goal of the Link-to-Success program.
+Link to Success classes are currently offered at the CMC West Garfield Campus in Rifle and are offered for participants throughout Garfield County.

-The Gateway Program is an educational, training and employment program that helps single parents achieve their personal and career goals.
-The Wo/Men in Transition scholarship can help with the cost of tuition and books for parents meeting certain eligibility requirements.
-The scholarship is limited to areas where funding is provided through local grants and contracts.
+The Go2Work Program is an educational, training and employment program that helps parents achieve their personal and career goals and can help with the cost of tuition and books and supportive needs for parents meeting certain eligibility requirements.
+The assistance is limited to areas where funding is provided through local grants and contracts.
+Please contact the Go2Work Director to see if you qualify?

 Learn how to apply for this scholarship — Please Contact: